23ccozad/23ccozad/README.md

 ## Hi there, I'm Connor! 👋

-#### I'm a rising senior studying data science at the College of Charleston
+#### I'm a senior studying data science at the College of Charleston

 Check out some of my favorite projects and experiences below!